xioto/ChessMessaging/README.md

 # ChessMessaging

-A Python Script to turn Chess Notation into English letters.
+A Python Script to translate Chess Notation into English letters.

 ## NOTE -